-The activity promoter has a right of appeal, in accordance with the dispute resolution process Should it not be possible to reach a satisfactory resolution in discussions with the Permit Authority.
+The activity promoter has a right of appeal, in accordance with the dispute resolution process set down in the Code of Practice for the Co-ordination of Street Works and Works for Road Purposes and Related matters-October 2012 and its successors.
+Should it not be possible to reach a satisfactory resolution in discussions with the Permit Authority.
 In these cases activities should not commence or it will be necessary for them to be stopped until the issues are resolved.
 In the cases of an immediate activity, stopping the activity is subject to safety and legal considerations.